Yangshifu1024/atom-openresty-snippets/README.md

-# Atom Snippets for OpenResty
+# OpenResty snippets for Atom

-I can't update or unpublish the origin repo [atom-autocomplete-openresty](https://atom.io/packages/atom-autocomplete-openresty), so I create the new one here, so bad.
+I could not update or unpublish the original repo [atom-autocomplete-openresty](https://atom.io/packages/atom-autocomplete-openresty), so I created the new one here, so bad :)

 Updated to OpenResty v1.9.15.1

-Snippets for OpenResty in Atom.
   * lua_ngx
   * lua_mysql
   * lua_cjson
   * lua_upstream

-TODO:
+TODOs:
-  * All OpenResty libraries' snippets
+  * All OpenResty libraries' snippets (Maybe not ^_^)
+  * Pull requests are welcome.